 Make sure to speak with the leasing office about where you can park your car, so it is safe and accessible to you after the storm.
 If your community has a parking garage, try your best to park inside the garage as that's the safest place for your car to be.
 Otherwise, avoid parking by trees or light poles, and attempt to park close to a building which can partially protect your car from high winds.

 Preparing Your USF Apartment for a Storm

-As you settle in or get ready to evacuate, make sure to unplug all electronics and remove valuable items away from the windows.
-If you lose power, stay away from any items in the fridge that have been sitting for more than four hours.
+As you settle in or get ready to evacuate, unplug all electronics and remove valuable items away from the windows.

 It is always important to remember that floods are one of the most destructive side effects of a hurricane.
 Check to see if your off-campus USF apartment is in a flood risk zone and familiarize yourself with the area's evacuation routes.
 Print a few versions of the evacuation routes and place them in your hurricane kit.
 Additionally, compile a list of the nearby shelters so that you're prepared in the event you must evacuate.

 If you own a pet, make sure to prepare for them as well with these helpful tips from Ready.
 Often enough during hurricanes, many pets are lost and left to fend for themselves during a storm.
 As you're preparing, double-check that your pet has the right identification tag on their collar and keep their vaccination documentation in a waterproof document holder.
 In terms of supplies, make sure to have enough food, water, medication, and puppy pee pads.
 In case of an evacuation, make sure that you have a leash or pet carrier with you.